 Luckily, all this abstract theory gives us more than just the information that the systems we are interested in are well defined.
 In Section 4.5, we will see that as a side-result of our proofs, we can derive sufficient conditions for an interacting particle system to be ergodic, i.e., to have a unique invariant law that is the long-time limit starting from any initial state.
-We will apply this to derive lower bounds on the critical points of the Ising model and contact process.
-Applications to other interacting particle systems are directed to the exercises.
+We will apply this to derive lower bounds on the critical points of the Ising model.